Navigating change: Embracing the fear of the unknown

 “The cave you fear to enter holds the treasure you seek,” said Joseph Campbell.
 And you know what?
 He wasn’t lying.

-Here’s the kicker: the life you want is waiting on the other side of your comfort zone.
+Here is the truth: the life you want is waiting on the other side of your comfort zone.
 It’s not going to knock politely and wait for you to invite it in.
 You have to get out there and grab it, messy feelings and all.

 “Change is hard at first, messy in the middle, and gorgeous at the end,” said Robin Sharma.
 And let’s be real, isn’t gorgeous worth a little mess?